-The idea for Hex11 began as a vision in Lisa’s brain during her time in art school at Parsons in New York City.
+The idea for the story that would become Hex11 began as a vision in Lisa’s brain during her time in art school at Parsons in New York City.
 It percolated for 15 years, the same amount of time it took her to meet Lynly, drink margaritas and sing songs, and eventually move out to Los Angeles.
-It is around this time that Lisa and Lynly serendipitously reunited in Venice Beach and on New Year’s Eve 2013, Lynly asked Lisa what she wanted to do with her life and her amazing talents.
+It was around this time that Lisa and Lynly serendipitously reunited in Venice Beach and on New Year’s Eve 2013, Lynly asked Lisa what she wanted to do with her life and her amazing talents.

 The answer was Hex11.